tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-fact-of-the-day.md

-# Homework: PHP: "Fact Of The Day" page
+# Homework - PHP: "Fact Of The Day" page

 ## I. Overview
 In this assignment you will create a PHP-driven "random fact" page, and a PHP-driven "fact of the day" page.